 If you’ve ever gone out in search of a good website newsletter manager system, then you will know that there are several important elements to the newsletter process that not all applications cover.
 A good newsletter management system accepts and stores new visitor subscriptions.
 It also provides an easy GUI interface for creating, storing and sending your newsletter out to all of your subscribers.
 And finally, a good system should provide you with feedback and statistics about the success or failure of your newsletter campaign.

-MakeUseOf has previously covered a number of different approaches that you could use, such as Dean’s article about creating a PDF newsletter, or Tim’s review of the Mad Mimi email marketing tool.
+MakeUseOf has previously covered a number of different approaches that you could use, such as Dean’s article about creating a PDF newsletter.
 There is also Aweber (not free) that MakeUseOf uses for its own newsletter.

 However, in this review I’m going to cover one of the most useful website newsletter managers for smaller sites I could find – SendBlaster.

 I should point out right up front that while SendBlaster is free, there are some limitations that may eventually make it difficult to use once you grow beyond a certain size.
 With the free version, you’re limited to two mailing lists with up to 100 subscribers each.
 Once you grow beyond that, you may want to consider buying the software or searching for some other paid system that suits your needs.

 On the “Manage Lists” screen is where you can give your list a name.

 SendBlaster is a desktop application, not an online service, so all email addresses in your subscriber lists are safely stored offline on your computer.
 You can manually add email addresses on this screen if you like.
 Fields are your typical contact information, but the only required field is just the email address.
 As your list gets populated with more email addresses, the subscriber details fill the table at the bottom of the screen.